Reisen/Bruh/README.md

 # Requirements
 The old bot with no dependencies can still be found under the 'old-base' git branch on this repository.
 This bot now needs a whole bunch of shit to get setup, so if you want a simple bot, use old bruh or another bot.
-Sorry.

 Required:
 * [Walnut]